xzoert/graphene/README.md

      // DELETE
      $john->fisrtName=null;             // OR   $john->set("firstName",null);

-But as well they can represent lists, in which case you can access them as if it was a PHP array:
+But as well they can represent lists, in which case you can access them as if they were PHP lists (arrays with numeric indexes):

      $books=$bookshop->books;
      // SET